 Search for Gatlinburg cabins and homes to find your next home or investment.
 As always, we are at your service.

 Settled in the early 1800s, Gatlinburg was originally named White Oak Flats for the abundant White Oak forests blanketing the landscape.
-In 1856, the town name was changed to Gatlinburg, after a local rabble rouser, Radford Gatlin, was bribed to leave town.
+In 1856, the town name was changed to Gatlinburg, after a local rabble-rouser, Radford Gatlin, was bribed to leave town.
 The locals told him that if he left, they would name the town after him.
 Thus, Gatlinburg was born.

-The park offers wonderful scenery, majestic mountains, the most diverse flora in North America, and impressive recreational venues.
+The park offers lovely scenery, majestic mountains, the most diverse flora in North America, and impressive recreational venues.
 Visitors to Gatlinburg are treated to an area of astounding beauty and have access to a great range of recreational, shopping, and entertainment attractions.

-Gatlinburg is a fun place to live and work with its great selection of restaurants and activities.
+Gatlinburg is a fun place to live and work with its excellent selection of restaurants and activities.
 There is a lot to do, and your possibilities are even greater through access to the entertainment and amusement venues of Sevier County and Knoxville.

 Gatlinburg is conveniently located on US441, 35 minutes from I-40 by 441 and TN 66.
 Gatlinburg is 35 minutes to Douglas Lake.

 The Sevier County School System provides schools for K-12, and Walters State Community College has outstanding facilities in nearby Sevierville.
 Numerous colleges are available in Knoxville with an approximate one hour drive.
 Gatlinburg is served by modern medical centers like the LeConte Medical Center in nearby Sevierville and by extensive hospitals and facilities in Knoxville.